SW7050 - Practice Learning 2 (2019/20)

 4. Apply a critical reflection and analysis to inform and provide a rationale for decision making using critical thinking supported by creativity and professional curiosity.
 Apply judgement and authority to intervene with individuals, families and communities using a range of practice and communication skills to identify needs and risks, provide support to promote independence, and to prevent harm, neglect and abuse.

-Nine reflective logs completed by the student
+A critical reflection diary completed by the student

-Evidence from the direct observations of the student’s practice.
+Evidence from the direct observations of the student’s practice

 Feedback from professionals and or colleagues within the agency

-Feedback from service users/carers.
+Feedback from service users/carers

 Burton, J. (2016) Practice Learning in Social work.
 Palgrave